pypi/warehouse/docs/development/cloud.rst

 page provides instructions on how to develop Warehouse in the cloud to avoid resource constraints.

-While these instructions are specfic to one developer's experience, they apply to other cloud providers and IDEs.

 Cloud server
 ------------

 The first step is to get a Virtual Machine in the cloud.
-This could be an AWS EC2 instance, GCP Compute Engine, Digital Ocean droplet, etc. In my experience, a machine with 4GB RAM is sufficient if you only use it for Warehouse.
+This could be an AWS EC2 instance, GCP Compute Engine, Digital Ocean droplet, etc. A machine with 4GB RAM is sufficient if you only use it for Warehouse and nothing else.

 Note that there is a monthly cost associated with these instances.
-I got a suitable instance for $20 / month, and costs can be saved by terminating the instance if you don't plan to use it for a few days.
+Depending on the cloud provider, instances are available for approximately $20 / month, and costs can be saved by terminating the instance if you don't plan to use it for a few days.

 Development setup
 -----------------